-- You can hover the diagram with the mouse to get an overlay with upload and download data rates for any point of time within the graph.
+- You can hover over the diagram with the mouse to get an overlay with upload and download data rates for any point of time within the graph.

 Was this help page useful?
 Send feedback.

-© 2016-2021 by Objective Development Software GmbH
+© 2016-2022 by Objective Development Software GmbH